-Sure, you can find a free business credit report from these 6 services—or something really close to it.
+Sure, you can find a free business credit report from these five services—or something really close to it.
 But to get the full, totally accurate picture of your business credit rating, you’ll probably need to pay a fee.
 Many of these services also let you purchase single credit reports from just one bureau.

-So if it’s more cost effective for you to do so, consider just buying a single business credit report about every 6 months.
+So if it’s more cost-effective for you to do so, consider just buying a single business credit report about every six months.
 That should be sufficient for keeping up to date with your business credit.

-If you’re planning to grow your business with a business loan from a bank or other lenders or business credit score at any point in the future, it’s crucial to stay on top of your business credit score.
+If you’re planning to grow your business with a business loan from a bank or other lenders or business credit card at any point in the future, it’s crucial to stay on top of your business credit score.
 It’s pretty likely that at some point in the near future, business owners will have the same right to a free business credit score every 12 months.

-But until then, it’s best to use one of these 6 services, or stomach the fee to stay on top of your company’s financial future!
+But until then, it’s best to use one of these five services, or stomach the fee to stay on top of your company’s financial future!